 On other occasions, colleagues would be assigned to work on a case together.
 The male colleagues would be invited into partner’s office to discuss a case.
-Although a female colleague and I were assigned to that identical case, we were never asked for our opinion or invited to discuss.
+Although female colleagues were assigned to that identical case, the women were never asked for their opinion or invited to discuss.
 In an effort to appear equitable, they would distribute the workload but usually delegate more important tasks to their male colleagues and keep interaction with women to an absolute minimum.
-The same pack of men would go to lunch or play golf on weekends.
-It became evident that an exclusive club or the old boy's club was emerging, vouching for each other in conflict and dismissing inconvenient concerns.
+The same pack of men would usually go to lunch or play golf on weekends.
+It became evident that an exclusive club was emerging - in which the male group would vouch for one another in conflict and discount concerns contrary to the pack.

 The purpose is to be more self-aware, conscious, and negotiate the given situation.

 The rhetorical question arises: how do we accomplish this?

 Ms. JD which does an incredible job bringing together women lawyers to share ideas and personal experiences.
 Through its existing partnership with NWLSO, Ms. JD can further its mission by providing workshops and programs to young budding lawyers.
 These programs can train women how to navigate, negotiate, and market themselves, placing special emphasis on developing a professional persona.
 Skill sets such as public speaking, networking, role-playing, salary negotiating, and other soft power skills should be encouraged.
 Programs would be held in conjunction with their clerkship to allow students to apply what they have learned to real world settings.

 In addition, a mentorship can be established to form relationships between young and seasoned female attorneys.
 The program can serve as a guidepost for young lawyers seeking advice and support.
 Mentors can expound on personal experiences and counsel on career choice, professional advancement, and familiar workplace situations.